verweliuz/GooseLord/README.md

 # GooseLord
-A simple emoji discord bot
+A simple emoji discord bot<br>
+A VEEEEEEERY old project that i made for fun i guess